digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

       than the one the component was developed against.

 - **handle missing optional fields**:
-  Services reading from the Ledger API or Ledger API clients must be prepared to handle missing optional fields in records, including those in the initial package.
+  App components reading from the Ledger API or Ledger API clients must be prepared to handle missing optional fields in records, including those in the initial package.
   The TypeScript and Java codegens for reading Daml values do so by default.